-There’s something to be said for the thoughtfully penned letter delivered right to your inbox.
+There’s something to be said for a thoughtfully penned email newsletter delivered right to your inbox.
 For many years upon its inception, the newsletter was seen as a form of direct-to-consumer advertising and sometimes, irritating spam.
-While this is still the case for many companies and brands, newsletters have recently evolved into something more profound.
+While this is still the case for many companies and brands, email newsletters have recently evolved into something more profound.

-Below is a list of Newsletters that will add a touch of personality, a smudge of intrigue, and a stroke of convenience to your inbox.
+Below is a list of the best email newsletters to subscribe to that will add a touch of personality, a smudge of intrigue, and a stroke of convenience to your inbox.
 Any of them will fill your day with better insight, information, and creative inspiration.
 If you’re looking to brighten up your inbox, you should sign up for any of these creative newsletters below.

 This newsletter was perfectly created to “inspire and inform writers at any part of their journey”.
 Author and Journalist, Charlotte Philby, wants to share all the advice she has received from those in the publishing industry and throughout her career as a writer, and also to pass on any wisdom and wit she has herself.
 Only leaving her career as a Journalist to write novels just a year ago, Philby is by no means an expert in the field, unless of course, you count the two novels under her belt and the third on its way.
 However knowledgeable, her modesty works to her advantage in making the writing world accessible to all, and not to mention the other writer’s comments she will add to the letters henceforth.